Centers & Services

 Target diseases

-Almost all hematological diseases including acute leukemia, chronic myelogenous/lymphocytic leukemia, adult T-cell leukemia-lymphoma, polycythemia vera, essential thrombocythemia, primary myelofibrosis, myelodysplastic syndrome, malignant lymphoma, multiple myeloma, aplastic anemia, hemolytic anemia, idiopathic thrombocytopenic purpura, hemophilia.
+Almost all blood disorders including acute leukemia, chronic myeloid/lymphocytic leukemia, adult T-cell leukemia, lymphoma, true erythrocytosis, essential thrombocythemia, primary myelofibrosis, myelodysplastic syndrome, malignant lymphoma, multiple myeloma, aplastic anemia, hemolytic anemia, immune (idiopathic) thrombocytopenia, and hemophilia.

 Advanced treatments/ Specialized treatments